 The advantage of this timing was that at the end of dinner, you would put the water bottle which was still pretty hot, into the bottom of your sleeping bag to create a bit of extra warmth for bedtime.
 Just like a water bottle there are two key things to remember; you don’t want this against bare skin as there is a risk of burning yourself so a sock or buff created a barrier against your skin.
-Of course, you need to make sure the bottle is done up tightly.
+And of course, you need to make sure the bottle is done up tightly.

 Step 1: Bring water to the boil on your stove and let it boil for 1 minute or 3 minutes if at an altitude greater than 1950 metres.
 The downside of this hack is that it uses more gas and depending on your water requirements may be time consuming.
 It is however a great winter time option

 Step 2: Pour the hot water into your water bottle being careful not to burn yourself

 Step 3: Cover the hot bottle with a piece of clothing.
 Use either a sock or a buff depending on the bottle size.
 DO NOT put a water bottle containing hot water directly against your skin otherwise you may burn yourself.
 If you boil the water shortly before going to bed, you can use the bottle to warm up your sleeping bag